aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-forms/acroforms/modifing-form/_index.md

 ## Add/remove fields in existing form

-All the form fields are contained in the Document object’s Form collection.
+All the form fields are contained in the Document object's Form collection.
 This collection provides different methods that manage form fields, including the Delete method.
 If you want to delete a particular field, pass the field name as a parameter to the Delete method and then save the updated PDF document.
 The following code snippet shows how to delete a particular field from a PDF document.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET